Coco Gauff: 2022: French Open final, singles top 5, doubles No. 1

-Gauff reached her first major singles final at the French Open, defeating Rebecca Marino, Alison Van Uytvanck, Kaia Kanepi, 31st seed Elise Mertens, Sloane Stephens, and Martina Trevisan, before losing to Iga Świątek in straight sets.
-She reached the final in doubles with Jessica Pegula where they were defeated by Caroline Garcia and Kristina Mladenovic.
-As a result, she secured a new career-high of world No. 13 in singles and the top 5 in doubles.
+At the French Open, Gauff defeated qualifier Rebecca Marino, Alison Van Uytvanck, Kaia Kanepi, and Elise Mertens to reach the French Open quarterfinals for a second consecutive year, without dropping a set.
+She defeated Sloane Stephens in straight sets to reach her first major semifinal.
+She defeated Martina Trevisan in straight sets to reach her first major final, becoming the youngest player to reach the French Open final since Kim Clijsters in 2001.
+She lost in the final to world No. 1 Iga Świątek in straight sets.
+Partnering with Pegula, Gauff also reached the final in doubles, where they were defeated by Caroline Garcia and Kristina Mladenovic.
+As a result, Gauff reached a new career-high doubles ranking of top 5.